Storefronts

 Commissaries

-Located at both Spangdahlem and Bitburg, offering a variety of grocery and produce items as well as a bakery, deli and houseplants.
+Commissaries are located at both Spangdahlem and Bitburg, offering a variety of grocery and produce items as well as a bakery, deli and houseplants.

-The Community Center
+Community Center

-In Spangdahlem has a very active Community Theatre Group (Act Eifel).
+The Community Center at Spangdahlem has a very active Community Theatre Group (Act Eifel).
 Also available for your convenience in the Center are several concessionaires to include Hertz car rental, Sebastiani's wines and Toni's gift shop.
 An exciting entertainment center, The Brick House, is also a part of the Community Center and is open daily from 1600- 2400, and until 2 am on Friday and Saturday.
 Come check out the state of the art AV systems: 100-inch projection TV screens, 50-inch projection TVs, 21-inch TVs; full DJ audio; karaoke; satellite, DVD and VCR playback with Dolby 5.1 Surround.
-Also for your entertainment pleasure are X-Box systems configured on-line for multi-player and Internet gaming, billiards, foosball, air hockey, dome hockey, putting green, darts, ping-pong, shuffleboard, and a snack bar if you are hungry
+Also for your entertainment pleasure are X-Box systems configured on-line for multi-player and Internet gaming, billiards, foosball, air hockey, dome hockey, putting green, darts, ping-pong, shuffleboard, and a snack bar if you are hungry.

-The Skills Development Center
+Skills Development Center

-In Spangdahlem features a Crafts & Party Central retail sales outlet, (located in the Community Center), a custom frame shop, wood hobby shop and an engraving shop that offers plaques, T-shirts, mugs and embroidery services.
+The Skills Development Center on Spangdahlem features a Crafts & Party Central retail sales outlet, (located in the Community Center), a custom frame shop, wood hobby shop and an engraving shop that offers plaques, T-shirts, mugs and embroidery services.
 Framing classes are conducted at Spangdahlem, and various arts and crafts classes are offered at both Bitburg and Spangdahlem.

 Information, Tickets and Travel(ITT)

-Located in the basement of the Community Center, offers full leisure travel services, including airline tickets, package tours and cruises.
+Information, Tickets and Travel (ITT), located in the basement of the Community Center, offers full leisure travel services, including airline tickets, package tours and cruises.

 Lodging